 Dr Sheridan and the specialist team will carefully assess your skin, to determine the exact diagnosis and to guide correct and safe treatment selection.
 This is important to minimise the risk of worsening existing pigmentation through harsh or improperly applied treatments.
 Correct diagnosis is also essential to avoid the inappropriate management of skin cancers including melanoma.

 1. Healthy lifestyle measures

 2. Appropriate skin care and broad spectrum sunscreen application

-7. Lasers: pigment laser, vascular laser, fractionated (Fraxel) laser
+8. Lasers: Q switched and picosecond pigment lasers, vascular laser, fractionated (Fraxel) laser